-Our 70cm Riva Aquarama wooden classic model boat – special with white interior is a fine example of what this kind of boat should represent.
-Every effort has gone into capturing the luxury of the Riva itself, ensuring this boat model can carry on the legacy of the famous Riva Trittone.
-Perfect for board rooms and for model boat enthusiasts, this is a must-have for those who love classic, powerful speedboats!
+Our 70cm Riva Aquarama wooden classic model boat is a faithful recreation of this beloved vessel.
+Every effort has been made to capture the luxury and elegance of the original, ensuring that this model boat can carry on the legacy of the famous Riva.
+Perfect for board rooms and for model boat enthusiasts alike, this is a must-have for those who love classic, powerful speedboats!

 Riva Aquarama wooden boat models are also available with other seat colors and different sizes.
 Check out here for more information.

 It’s safe to say the Riva Aquarma is one of the most important designs put together by the famous Carlo Riva.
 The name of the boat itself actually takes some cues from the Cinerama movie formats that were so popular when it was first introduced in the mid-1960s.
 Inspired by the old Riva Trittone, this was a boat that combined pace and beauty into one superb boat model.
 Add in its charismatic wrap-around windshield, and for a time this boat was like most Italian creations: an example to everyone.

 The Riva Aquarma had a hull ranging from 8.02-8.72m in size.
 Encased in a beautiful and enriching mahogany, she was always varnished to maintain that stylish finish.
 It helped the wood grain to really breathe, creating a boat that stood out from the rest.
 With top speeds as impressive as 50 knots, too, it was powered using a 185-400HP engine set.
 These were made even stronger thanks to the Riva-adjusted Cadillac and Chrysler models that helped keep this so powerful.